Foreign object in the ear: First aid

 If left untreated, a foreign object in the ear can cause pain, infection and hearing loss.By Mayo Clinic Staff

 A foreign object in the ear can cause pain, infection and hearing loss.
-Usually you know if an object is stuck in your ear, but small children may not be aware of it.
+Usually you know if something is stuck in your ear.
+But small children may not be aware of it.
 Children may have symptoms such as ear pain, crankiness or crying.

 If an object becomes lodged in the ear:

-- Tintinalli JE, et al. Ear and mastoid disorders in infants and children.
+- Tintinalli JE, et al., eds.
+Ear and mastoid disorders in infants and children.
 In: Tintinalli's Emergency Medicine: A Comprehensive Study Guide.
-8th ed.
-New York, N.Y.: The McGraw Hill Companies; 2016. http://accessmedicine.mhmedical.com.
-Accessed July 14, 2017.
+9th ed.
+McGraw Hill; 2020. https://accessmedicine.mhmedical.com.
+Accessed Aug.
+18, 2022.